andreinadaban/woo-simple-wishlist/readme.md

 `button_clear`
 - Boolean
-- Controls if the clear wishlist button is shown on the My Account page
+- Enables or disables the clear wishlist button from the My Account page

 `button_in_archive`
 - Boolean
-- Controls if the add and remove buttons are shown on archive pages
+- Enables or disables the add and remove buttons from the archive pages

 `button_style`
 - `icon` | `text` | `icon_text`

 #### The custom data filter

-Use this filter to add more information to the product data or remove the default data:
+Use this filter to add more information to the product data or remove the default data.
+The data is saved in the usermeta table, with the meta_key `wcsw_data`.

 ```
 wcsw_save_data